lemlac/mulem/docs/reference.md

     print("{i}")
 ```

 Steps may optionally be added to the loop's subject line.
-This is done by adding a semi-colon `;` between the subject and `then`.
-An expression after `;` will run at the end of each iteration of the loop.
+This is done by adding a the keyword `each` between the subject and `then`.
+An expression after `each` will run at the end of each iteration of the loop.

-`loop [under this condition] ; [doing this every iteration] then`
+`loop [under this condition] each [doing this every iteration] then`

 ```mulem
 -- The Dangerous Way